 Our Anti-Bullying drama workshop uses professional theatrical techniques to encourage respect and celebrate diverse viewpoints

-Bullying (online and face to face) is an issue that children need to be equipped to address.
+Bullying is an issue that children need to be equipped to address.

-In one day we spread a positive and inclusive anti-bullying message and use drama techniques to help prevent bullying - while unifying the children through the activity itself.
+In one day we spread a positive and inclusive anti-bullying message and use drama techniques alongside examples from children’s books to help prevent bullying - while unifying the children through the activity itself.

 Our workshops are facilitated by professional actors who are also experienced in working in primary schools.
 Our professionals know how to quickly build trust among the group and adapt to their specific needs.